Degree-One Rational Cherednik Algebras for the Symmetric Group: Preliminaries

 Further, if $\mathcal{H}_{\kappa}$ is a Drinfeld orbifold algebra and $t$ is a complex parameter, then

-is called a \standout{Drinfeld orbifold algebra over $\CC[t]$}.
-In~\cite[Theorem~2.1]{SWorbifold}, Shepler and Witherspoon make an explicit connection between the PBW condition and deformations in the sense of Gerstenhaber~\cite{GerstenhaberSchack} by showing how to interpret Drinfeld orbifold algebras over $\CC[t]$ as formal deformations of the skew group algebra $S(V)\# G$.
-For more on the broader context of formal deformations see~\cite[Section 4]{FGK}.
+is called a \standout{Drinfeld orbifold algebra over $\mathbb{C}[t]$}.
+In~\cite[Theorem~2.1]{SWorbifold}, Shepler and Witherspoon make an explicit connection between the PBW condition and deformations in the sense of~Ger\-s\-tenhaber~\cite{GerstenhaberSchack} by showing how to interpret Drinfeld orbifold algebras over $\mathbb{C}[t]$ as formal defor\-ma\-tions of the skew group algebra $S(V)\# G$.
+For~more on the broader context of formal deformations see~\cite[Section~4]{FGK}.